Shakespeare Unlimited: Episode 16

 And then from hour to hour we rot and rot,

 SHEIR: Wow.
 That changes everything.

 BEN: And then he says, when I heard the fool tell this joke, I laughed, I made a laugh "like chanticleer."
 Chanticleer was the cockerel from "The Nun's Priest's Tale" by Old Father Chaucer.
-And Chanticleer had the most beautiful, you know, "err-err-err-err" [rooster crowing sound] in all the land.
-And Jacques said, the melancholy Jacques, of course, said that he made this noise, he laughed so hard, like this way, for "an hour."
+And chanticleer had the most beautiful, you know, "err-err-err-err" [rooster crowing sound] in all the land.
+And Jaques said, the melancholy Jaques, of course, said that he made this noise, he laughed so hard, like this way, for "an hour."